 So, what can you do to keep your strands in place?

 Take a break from dyeing.
 A color hiatus of a month or so (the longer, the better), will give your hair and scalp their much-needed breather.
 It will also help you determine if hair dyeing is indeed the cause of your hair loss.

-We totally get it if you do jump back into coloring your hair (after all, YOLO).
+If you can't - we totally get it if you do jump back into coloring your hair (after all, YOLO).
 So when you do, try seeking other methods of hair coloring.
-Semi-permanent color, highlighting, and balayage techniques are less harmful to your strands.
+Semi-permanent color, highlighting, and Balayage techniques are less harmful to your strands.
 You might want to check in with your colorist for these options.

-Keep in mind that any chemical treatment done to your locks will damage it, and sustained damage can lead to hair breakage and hair loss.
-It is crucial to keep such unnatural treatments to a minimum or avoided altogether if you can help it.
+Keep in mind that any chemical treatment done to your locks will damage them, and sustained damage can lead to hair breakage and hair loss.
+It is crucial to keep such unnatural treatments to a minimum or avoided them altogether if you can help it.